LeNPaul/jekyll-tutorials/_pages/jekyll/create-simple-jekyll-site.md

 2025-08-30-hello-world.md
 ```

-Open the file in your IDE, and add the configuration, called the front matter, and the top of file:
+Open the file in your IDE, and add the front matter (how blog posts are configured) at the top of file:

 ```yaml
 ---